react-boilerplate/react-boilerplate/README.md

 Assuming they are `require()`'d somewhere, the JS files found in the `js` subfolders all get compiled into the `bundle.js` file, which gets minified into the `bundle.min.js` file.

 ### Folder Structure

+The folder structure of the JS files reflects the Flux methodology, so if you have worked with Flux before you will know what they are for.

 * `actions`: Actions get dispatched with this/these utility module(s)